 Great Skua, Grote jager, Skua, Moleiro-grande, Págalo Grande

-Spotted near Sines in the Alentejo region of Portugal.
+Spotted on the westcoast of the Alentejo region of Portugal.
 Great Skua sound

 The Great Skua (Stercorarius skua) is a large seabird in the skua family Stercorariidae.